sddwbbs/sddwbbs/README.md

-- 🌱 I’m currently learning studying tasks on Leetcode
+- 🌱 I’m currently studying tasks on Leetcode
 - 📫 How to reach me: sdWbs (Telegram)